 The most important factor of influence in offline NC program creation is the chord error S defined in the CAM system.
-The maximum point spacing of NC programs generated in a postprocessor (PP) is defined through the chord error.
+The maximum point spacing of NC programs generated in a post processor (PP) is defined through the chord error.
 If the chord error is less than or equal to the tolerance value T defined in Cycle 32, then the TNC can smooth the contour points unless any special machine settings limit the programmed feed rate.

-You will achieve optimal smoothing if in Cycle 32 you choose a tolerance value between 110 % and 200 % of the CAM chord error.
+You will achieve optimal smoothing if in Cycle 32 you choose a tolerance value ${\bf T}$ that is at least twice as large as chord error specified in the CAM system.